On the Good Ship Enterprise: My 15 Years with Star Trek

 On the Good Ship Enterprise: My 15 Years with Star Trek is a book written by Bjo Trimble.

 Contents

-On the Good Ship Enterprise is a book of anecdotes and trivia about Star Trek.
+On the Good Ship Enterprise is a book containing anecdotes and trivia about Star Trek.

 Reception

 Dave Langford reviewed On the Good Ship Enterprise for White Dwarf #41, and stated that "the book froths with too much uncritical enthusiasm and too much exclamation marks for comfortable reading."